CyCraft/magnetar/packages/docs/src/pages/Docs/Setup.md

 1. instantiate a plugin for a _**remote**_ data store
 2. instantiate a plugin for a _**local**_ data store
-3. _Then_ instantiate the Magnetar instance with those plugins
+3. _then_ instantiate the Magnetar instance with those plugins

 This is a complete setup example which uses: